Skip to main content

 Submit to Wethersfield

-Mail or deliver your completed application package to the DMV Dealers & Repairers Licensing Unit at 60 State Street, Wethersfield, CT 06161.
+Mail or deliver your complete application package to the DMV Dealers & Repairers Licensing Unit at 60 State Street, Wethersfield, CT 06161.
 Pass facility inspection to receive your biennial license.

 How much does a Connecticut auto dealer bond cost?